-Wine is a very complex and detailed subject which can be debated at length due to the differing opinions and attitudes.
+Wine is a complex and detailed subject that is debated at length due to differing opinions and attitudes.
 Each individual is different; one person may prefer one thing but might not like another.
-Just like food, different taste buds and palates mean that the vast quantities and various choices available result in many differing opinions.
-Improving your wine knowledge and moving from basic terms and understandings to a more in depth and high level takes time, but you certainly can improve.
-There are many ways to go about this and increase your understanding for all types of wine from every corner of the world.
+Like food, different taste buds and palates mean that the vast quantities and various choices available result in many differing opinions.
+Improving your wine knowledge and moving from basic terms and understandings to a more in-depth and high level takes time, but you certainly can improve.
+There are many ways to go about this: increasing your knowledge of all types of wine globally.

 How can I improve my wine knowledge?

 Drinking wine from different sized and shaped glassware plays a vital part in the taste and enjoyment of wine.
 The shape and style of the glass dictate whereabouts the wine is directed to within your mouth, but more importantly, which part of the palate the wine interacts with first.
 This is important in several ways because each area on your tongue relates to a different taste bud.

 The wine trade use one ‘all-round’ glass for all types of tastings, the ISO style standard 21.5cl Wine Tasting Glass.
 Why do they only use one glass?
 They all use the same glass so that results and opinions aren’t varied because of the glass they are served in.
 The same wine served in different glassware can provide a completely different outcome.

 Purchasing your own set of professional wine tasting glasses will give you a feel of how tasting wine should be structured and performed at the highest levels.
 The 21.5cl Luigi Bormioli tasting glass will provide a fair and equal assessment.